 The need and use of a CIR channel depends on the protocol and bearer used in data channel.
 The protocol bindings in data channel are WSP, HTTP, HTTPS and SMS.
 In case of WSP, HTTP and HTTPS, the communication is asymmetric, i.e., it always originates from WV client to the server.
 Thus, the client can always start a transaction from the client to the server.
-If the WV server needs to start a transaction, there are three alternatives:
+If the WV server needs to start a transaction, there are two alternatives:

-- The server inserts the transaction request into a response message for a pending transaction from the client to the server - The server sends a communication initiation request message through CIR channel to the client in order to request an immediate poll message from client to server.
-The transaction request is then inserted into the response part of the poll request. - If CIR channel is not available, the client needs to poll the server in order to allow the server to insert a serveroriginated transaction request into the poll response message.
+- The server inserts the transaction request into a response message for a pending transaction from the client to the server - The server sends a communication initiation request message through the CIR channel to the client in order to request an immediate CSP PollingRequest message from the client to the server on the data channel.
+The transaction request is then inserted into the response part of the poll request.